 Landfill gas: Gas satisfying the definition of gas as a fuel but differing in that it is a product of the natural processes of decay in a landfill site for waste disposal.
 The analysis is similar to that of biogas.

 Bio-SNG: SNG – substitute/synthetic natural gas – produced exclusively from biomass.

 In case of major outages, an internal crisis organisation is mobilised.
 Within this organisation, staff members of various departments work on-call shifts.
 Depending on the nature and scale of the incident, when the crisis is over, we set up a case and/or investigation team to assist and ensure the completion of any internal and/or external investigations.
 All major incidents are evaluated to identify and implement possible improvements.

 The results of the CSR policy are evaluated with the stakeholders.
-The extent to which stakeholders appreciate the policy that is pursued and the results that are achieved is gauged by such means as customer surveys, employee surveys, shareholders’ meetings, round table meetings and the social reports.
+The extent to which stakeholders appreciate the policy that is pursued and the results that are achieved is gauged by such means as customer surveys, employee involvement, shareholders’ meetings, roundtable meetings and the Social Report.

 External assurance of the social part of the annual report

 Alliander believes it important for its stakeholders to have formal assurance regarding the social part of the annual report.
-Alliander has received an unqualified assurance report for its 2021 annual report, affording reasonable assurance with respect to the most relevant part of the annual report, namely the principal management variables taken into account by the company (both financial and non-financial).
+For the 2019 annual report, Alliander has received an unqualified assurance report affording reasonable assurance with respect to the most relevant part of the annual report, namely the more important management variables taken into account by the company (both financial and non-financial).